evankiely/PyOT/PassiveThermostat/README.md

 set target: [int] <-- Used to change the target temperature (degrees Fahrenheit) set interval: [int] <-- Used to change the frequency (in Seconds) at which requests are sent to the sensors

-get current  <-- Returns current temperature and relative humidity values get commands <-- Returns a list of recognized commands get interval <-- Returns the current interval value get feels like <-- Returns the apparent temperature and relative humidity values
+get target <-- Returns current target temperature get current  <-- Returns current temperature and relative humidity values get commands <-- Returns a list of recognized commands get interval <-- Returns the current interval value get feels like <-- Returns the apparent temperature and relative humidity values

-add recipient: [contact] <-- Adds the provided contact to the Recipient list add malfunction: [contact] <-- Adds the provided contact to the Malfunction list drop recipient: [contact] <-- Drops the provided contact from the Recipient list drop malfunction: [contact] <-- Drops the provided contact from the Malfunction list
+add recipient: [contact] <-- Adds the provided contact to the Recipient list drop recipient: [contact] <-- Drops the provided contact from the Recipient list
 ```

-Multiple commands can be sent at once by including a return between them.
+Multiple commands can be sent at once by including a return or ", " between them.
 Notice that the set and add/drop commands require ": " followed by user input.
 In the case of the set commands, the input expected is an integer value.
-For add/drop commands, it is a string which is evaluated with regex to ensure that it is likely a valid email address.
-Add and drop alterations are saved in the previously mentioned contacts.csv, and so will persist in the event of power outage, etc.
+For add/drop commands, it is a string which is evaluated with regex to ensure that it is likely a valid email address of format: (10 digit phone number)@(hostname).
+If you'd like to send messages to actual email address as well, I've included the regex for that as well, as a commented line.
+Add and drop alterations are saved in the previously mentioned contacts.csv, and so will persist in the event of power outage, etc. Other alterations are not current persisted.

 **Disclaimer: There is not currently a process in place for a user added to these lists to be notified and confirm that they wish to be added.
 They may, however, drop themselves using the commands above.
 Even so, don't add people without their knowledge...**

-I have also implemented a check that tracks the number of times in a row a given sensor has been pinged, and which will notify the emergency contact of a potential sensor failure, if a given threshold is reached, and a preventative check that turns off monitoring for a given sensor for a set time, if that sensor had previously found to be malfunctioning.
-This is to prevent multiple notifications about the same issue within a short period of time, and does not impede/disable checking the remaining sensors.

 ## Forcing the Script to Run on Boot